Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquity.registerfrontend.md

 </td><td>

-The portion of LQTY rewards to pass onto users of the frontend (between 0 and 1).
+The portion of ProtocolToken rewards to pass onto users of the frontend (between 0 and 1).

 </td></tr>